pulumi/docs/content/docs/tutorials/azure/azure-ts-vm-scaleset.md

     <img src="https://get.pulumi.com/new/button.svg" alt="Deploy" style="float: right; padding: 8px; margin-top: -65px">
 </a>

+> The source code for this tutorial is available [on GitHub](https://github.com/pulumi/examples/tree/master/azure-ts-vm-scaleset).

 This example provisions a Scale Set of Linux web servers with nginx deployed, configured the auto-scaling based on CPU load, puts a Load Balancer in front of them, and gives it a public IP address.